National Register of Historic Places listings in Pasadena, California

-This is a list of the National Register of Historic Places listings in Pasadena, California.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in the city of Pasadena, California, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

 There are more than 500 properties and districts listed on the National Register in the county, including 21 National Historic Landmarks.
-Pasadena is the location of 128 of these properties and districts, including 5 National Historic Landmarks; they are listed here.
+Pasadena is the location of 130 of these properties and districts, including 5 National Historic Landmarks; they are listed here.
 The other properties and districts elsewhere in the county, including 5 National Historic Landmarks, are listed separately.
 A single district, the Arroyo Seco Parkway Historic District, is split between Pasadena and other parts of the county.

 The first sites in Pasadena to be listed on the Register were Greene and Greene's American Craftsman masterpiece, the Gamble House (built from 1908 to 1909), the Pasadena Playhouse (built in 1924) and Frank Lloyd Wright's textile block structure, the Millard House (built in 1923).
-Perhaps most famous for hosting the annual football game at the Rose Bowl, Pasadena was also a center of architectural innovation in the early 20th century as Greene and Greene built their innovative Craftsman-style bungalow houses and larger-scale ultimate bungalows throughout Pasadena, including the Gamble House, Robert R. Blacker House, Dr. W. T. Bolton House and Cordelia A. Culbertson House.
-Other architects of note who have designed buildings in Pasadena include Myron Hunt (Rose Bowl and California Institute of Technology) and Welton Beckett (Bullock's Pasadena).
+Greene and Greene also built the Robert R. Blacker House, Dr. W. T. Bolton House and Cordelia A. Culbertson House, all examples of their innovative Craftsman-style bungalow houses and larger-scale ultimate bungalows.
+Other architects of note who have designed buildings in Pasadena include Myron Hunt (the Rose Bowl and California Institute of Technology) and Welton Beckett (Bullock's Pasadena).